Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-We next attempt to correlate the rheological properties with the underlying microscopic structure of the suspensions.
-Microstructural images of aqueous PNIPAM suspensions both with and without additives were acquired using cryogenic field emission scanning electron microscopy (cryo-FESEM) as outlined in section 2.7.
-Figs. ~\ref{9}(a-d) display cryo-FESEM images of PNIPAM particles suspended in pure water and different additive solutions below the VPTT.
-Fig.~\ref {9}(a) shows that PNIPAM particles form dense networks with smaller pores in pure water, as highlighted by yellow dashed regions.
-A{nother} study~\cite{misra2024effect} {recently reported} similar suspension {suspension} morpholog{ies} below the VPTT for PNIPAM particles synthesized with a comparable amount of cross-linker (MBA) concentration.
-Figs. ~\ref{9}(b-d) show that the pore sizes {of the inter-connected network of PNIPAM particles} increase with the incorporation of additives.
-We have already shown that the effective volume fraction of the suspensions decrease with the introduction of both dissociating and non-dissociating additives below the VPTT {due to hydrophobicity-induced particle deswelling}.
-This decrease in $\phi_{eff}$ {due to enhanced particle hydrophobicity} can lead to the widening of the pores in the presence of additives, as seen from Figs. ~\ref{9}(b-d).
-The more porous structure should also correspond to less structural rigidity, {and is consistent with our earlier observation that PNIPAM suspensions prepared in additive solutions are characterized by} lower mechanical moduli.
+We next attempt to correlate the rheological properties {of the suspensions} with the{ir} microscopic structure{s}.
+Microstructural images of aqueous PNIPAM suspensions both with and without additives were acquired using cryogenic field emission scanning electron microscopy (cryo-FESEM) as outlined in section II.7.
+Figs.~\ref{6}(a-d) display cryo-FESEM images of PNIPAM particles suspended in pure water and different additive solutions {whose temperatures were maintained} below the VPTT {before being cryo-frozen}.
+Fig.~\ref{6}(a) shows that PNIPAM particles assemble into dense networks with small pores when pure water is the suspension medium, as highlighted by yellow dashed {lines}. {The self-

+assembly of PNIPAM particles, synthesized with low crosslinker (MBA) content {such as in the present work}, into gel-like networks below the VPTT has been demonstrated by us in a previous} study~\cite{misra2024effect}.
+Figs.~\ref{6}(b-d) show that the pore sizes {of the inter-connected network{s} of PNIPAM particles} increase with the incorporation of additives.
+We have already shown {in Fig. S9} that effective volume fraction{s} {of the suspensions} decrease with the introduction of both dissociating and non-dissociating additives below the VPTT {due to hydrophobicity-induced particle deswelling}.
+This decrease in $\phi_{eff}$ {due to enhanced particle hydrophobicity} lead{s} to the widening of the pores in the presence of additives, as seen from Figs. ~\ref{6}(b-d).
+Structures that are more porous should have less structural rigidity.
+Indeed, our rheology data demonstrated that PNIPAM suspensions prepared in additive solutions are characterized by lower mechanical moduli below the VPTT {when compared to suspensions prepared in pure water}.